 How Effective Are Antidepressants at Treating Binge Eating Disorder?

 People who’ve taken antidepressants for binge eating disorder have reported that they feel less of an urge to binge while on the medication.
-A review of studies found that people who took antidepressants were more likely to stay in binge eating remission than those who didn’t take the medicine.
+A found that people who took antidepressants were more likely to stay in binge eating remission than those who didn’t take the medicine.
 Antidepressants also relieved depression in people with binge eating disorder.

 Not enough studies have been done to prove that these drugs work long term for binge eating, though.
 Existing studies have only lasted for a few weeks or months, so researchers have not been able to see whether people started to binge again after the studies ended.